 We have and are in the process of and may from time to time consider entering into strategic alliances, including joint ventures, minority equity investments or other transactions and arrangements with various third parties to further our business purpose, including with Foxconn and other potential relationships.
 These alliances could subject us to a number of risks, including risks associated with sharing proprietary information, with non-performance by the third party and with increased expenses in establishing new strategic alliances, any of which may materially and adversely affect our business.
-We may have limited ability to monitor or control the actions of these third parties and, to the extent any of these strategic third parties suffer negative publicity or harm to our reputation by virtue of our association with any such third party.
+We may have limited ability to monitor or control the actions of these third parties and, to the extent any of these strategic third parties suffer negative publicity or harm to its reputation from events relating to its business, we may also suffer negative publicity or harm to our reputation by virtue of our association with any such third party.